hayden-erickson/nn-course/outline.md

 > greater marketplace - that really illustrates what you’ve been teaching in
 > this module?

+So why do we need all this math?
+The layers and the cost are composed functions.
+In other words the input to the cost is the output of all the layers.
+The input to each layer is the output from the previous layer.
+So we're chaining all the functions together.
+By taking their derivative we can figure out how to change our network weights so as to perform gradient descent on the cost function.
+In other words, it tells us how to change the weights to lower the overall cost and make our network better.
+Using the chain rule for each of the layers and their weights gives us the value to change them by.

 > Tell the story, and give some teaching points.
 What is a download or a tool
 > that could help your student better understand or implement your idea?
 (For
 > example, this download is a tool that is helping you implement what Brendon
 > taught about online courses in this module).

+- watch 3blue1brown visualizing the chain rule or the entire essence of calculus playlist
+- python notebook doing GD with linear regression

 > What cheerleading or parting words of advice and encouragement can you give
 > at the end of this video?
 (Also, don’t forget to ask your student’s to
 > participate by commenting or asking questions on the video).

+You have made it over half way through the course that is amazing!
+Like I mentioned before please keep going everything will start tying together in the next two modules.
+I applaud you for getting through this module.
+This stuff can be very abstract and takes a while to wrap your head around, but you pushed through it.
+I'm so excited that you want to continue on this journey and really understand modern ai and deep learning because it is so damn exciting!

 # Module 4 Backpropagation

+## Video #1

+> Introducing the Module What’s the topic of this video and where does it fit
+> in within the overall training?

+This module covers Backpropagation.
+- applying gradient descent to NN's
+- layers, activation functions, and final cost function are links in the chain of chain rule
+- the multiple dimensions that define the surface of our gradients are the outputs of NN

+> Why is this topic important to your student’s overall life, career, health,
+> relationship, and our greater society?

+- Once you understand this you will understand how NN's learn.
+The last module is how to make it better.
+- Back prop was the key innovation that allowed ai to explode into popularity and become a feasible solution for many problems.

+> What’s a personal story that illustrates this topic and the struggles you’ve
+> faced dealing with it?
+What mindset helped you deal with it?

+I remember trying to work out the derivations for the back prop equations and getting stuck for 2 days.
+Finally I realized that 1. this is just chain rule and 2.
+In order to move the derivative backwards the weights are the derivative of the weighted input function with respect to the activations from the previous layer.

+- When you go through this module keep the last one in mind.
+Thinking about the NN as a simple chain of operations really simplifies this process.
+- Also remember the hill rolling analogy.
+We have a hill (hyperplane) that we're trying to get to the bottom of

+> What are the goals of this module?

+> What do you want the student to think, do and setup as a habit by the end of
+> the module?

+## Video #2

+> Teaching Your Content/Framework/Steps What specific concepts, takeaways, or
+> steps should someone take or know to improve in this area?
+Try to teach 3-10
+> points.
+This is where you really add the value and TEACH!

 2. plot a complicated function like y = 1/2 * ( $100,000 - (x/5) )^2 we can decompose it by
    feeding the output of one part into the input of the next.
 If we break this